-The Center hosts and encourages many hands-on activities with staff and Artists in Residence providing instruction in American Indian history and culture through storytelling, flute playing, song and dance.
-Native American artists throughout North America spend much of the summer in residence at Crazy Horse to share their creativity, create new works, and interact with visitors.
-Many of the artists sell their work while interacting with visitors, which provides a valuable cultural exchange that adds to the immersive experience for all our guests.
+The Center hosts and encourages many hands-on activities with staff and features many different Native Artists providing instruction in American Indian history and culture.
+Native artists from throughout North America spend much of the summer here with us at Crazy Horse to share their creativity, create new works, and interact with visitors.
+Many of the artists sell their work on-site and provide a valuable cultural exchange that adds to the immersive experience for all our guests.

-The lower level houses a display of a large collection of Edward S. Curtis photographs of the American West and the Native American peoples, taken around the end of the 19th century.
-This extraordinary collection of historic and culturally significant photographs was donated by Crazy Horse Memorial Foundation board member William Turner and family of Florida.
-As part of THE INDIAN MUSEUM OF NORTH AMERICA®, the Cultural Center building is also the home of many museum exhibits.
+The lower level houses a display of a large collection of Edward Curtis photogravure prints of the American West and the Native American peoples, taken around the end of the 19th century.
+This extraordinary collection of historic and culturally significant images was donated by Crazy Horse Memorial Foundation board member William Turner and family of Florida.